 We must underline that the nature of our event means there will be lots of people and noise.
 However, we are aware that some participants can become anxious in large crowds.
 Due to this, we will provide dedicated quiet areas in the festival village for those looking to take some quiet time out.
 We can also create smaller start waves for participants who would prefer to set off in a smaller crowd.
 If you have any concerns of this nature please call us on 020 7034 4846 or send us an email.

 All children who are 13 years or under must take part with a paying adult.
 Any one adult can accompany a maximum of three children.

 8. What if I need support to complete Parallel?

 Any participant is welcome to bring a buddy, friend or family member.

 9. Do I need to train?

 Although it’s not a prerequisite, it is important to be in the best shape you can be to enjoy yourself to the full and minimise the risk of injury.

-11. Do I have to register for one of the races to attend the family festival?
+10. Do I have to register for one of the Parallels to attend the festival of inclusivity?